cometbft/cometbft/docs/references/config/config.toml.md

 The default relative path translates to `$CMTHOME/data/cs.wal/wal`.
 In case `$CMTHOME` is unset, it defaults to `$HOME/.cometbft/data/cs.wal/wal`.

+The consensus WAL stores all consensus messages received and broadcast by a node, as well as some important consensus events (e.g., new height and new round step).
+The goal of this log is to enable a node that crashes and late recovers to re-join consensus with the same state it has before crashing.
+Recovering nodes that "forget" the actions taken before crashing are faulty nodes that are likely to present Byzantine behavior (e.g., double signing).

 ### consensus.timeout_propose
 How long we wait for a proposal block before prevoting nil.